kistz/tm-tourney-manager/README.md

 - `tm-server-client`: Implements the GBX Remote 2 protocol to interact with a Trackmania server over xml-rpc.
 - `tm-server-interface`: Implements a so called "sidecar" for spacetimedb taking the role "trackmania server as a db client".
 That means it subscribes to events from the tourney manager instance to control the associated tm server.
 - `tm-tourney-manager`: Implements a spacetimedb module to host and configure Trackmania tournaments in a flexible and as unopinionated interface as possible.
+- `tm-tourney-manager-api`: Houses the generated types from spacetime in its own module to have a strong versioned dependency for the interface crate.